ibm-cloud-docs/containers/cs_ingress_health.md

   ```
   {:screen}

+5. Repeat steps 2 - 4 for each ALB in your cluster.

-5. Optional: [Install the Prometheus agent](#prometheus-agent) to pick up the metrics that are produced by the exporter and make the metrics visible on a Prometheus dashboard.
+6. Optional: [Install the Prometheus agent](#prometheus-agent) to pick up the metrics that are produced by the exporter and make the metrics visible on a Prometheus dashboard.

 ### Installing the Prometheus agent Helm chart
 {: #prometheus-agent}